mmore500/signalgp-lite/joss/paper.md

 ## Contextual Signal Problem

 The Contextual Signal Problem assesses the ability of evolving programs to maintain memory of previously encountered signals.
+In previous work, this problem was used to demonstrate an important use case of regulation instructions.
-Programs must remember an initial signal (i.e., its "context") in order to respond appropriately to a second signal [@lalejini_tag-based_2021].
+To solve this problem, programs must remember an initial signal (i.e., its "context") in order to respond appropriately to a second signal [@lalejini_tag-based_2021].

 We assigned each possible unordered input signal pair a unique response to then be performed by the organism.
-We tested with 16 input signal pairs and 4 response signals.
+We tested with 16 input signal pairs and 4 output responses.
-Table 2 in @lalejini_tag-based_2021 provides a visual representation of these sequences.
+Table 2 in @lalejini_tag-based_2021 enumerates these sequences and responses.

-A total of XX replicates were evolved for up to 10,000 generations using a 16-way lexicase selection scheme, with each of the input signal pairs serving as a test case [@spector2012assessment].
+A total of XX replicates were evolved for up to 10,000 generations using a 16-way lexicase selection scheme [@spector2012assessment], with each of the input signal pairs serving as a test case.
 To evaluate each test case, programs were sent the first signal of each test case and given 128 virtual CPU cycles to process it.
-After this, their internal running modules were reset and the second signal was sent.
+After this, their internal running modules were killed and the second signal was sent.
 After another 128 virtual CPU cycles, their response was recorded.
 In order to save resources and computing time, as soon as a replicate evolved a fully-correct solution, their evolution was halted.
 We excluded RNG operations from the instruction set to ensure that solutions were not reached by chance.